SOFT CAT.ai

 ■ Tools & Experiments

-view all →Ollama
+view all →Cursor

 Run open-source LLMs locally with one command.
 No GPU required.